Developer Terms and Conditions

 14.4 Waiver and Variation:

 14.4.3 Reapit reserves the right to amend this Agreement at any time by notice to the Developer.
-Upon receipt of a notice of variation, the Developer shall have the right to terminate his Agreement for a period of 10 Business Days, after which the applicable variations will be deemed to have been accepted by the Developer.
+Upon receipt of a notice of variation, the Developer will have the right to terminate his Agreement for a period of 10 Business Days, after which the applicable variations will be deemed to have been accepted by the Developer.

-14.5 Invalidity: Where any provision of this Agreement is or becomes illegal, invalid or unenforceable in any respect under the Applicable Law of any jurisdiction then such provision shall be deemed to be severed from this Agreement and, if possible, replaced with a lawful provision which, as closely as possible, gives effect to the intention of the Parties and, where permissible, that shall not affect or impair the legality, validity or enforceability in that, or any other, jurisdiction of any other provision of this Agreement.
+14.5 Invalidity: Where any provision of this Agreement is or becomes illegal, invalid or unenforceable in any respect under the Applicable Law of any jurisdiction then such provision will be deemed to be severed from this Agreement and, if possible, replaced with a lawful provision which, as closely as possible, gives effect to the intention of the Parties and, where permissible, that will not affect or impair the legality, validity or enforceability in that, or any other, jurisdiction of any other provision of this Agreement.

 14.6 Assignment:

-(a) assign its rights under this Agreement to any person to which it transfers that part of its business to which this Agreement relates; or (b) assign or novate this Agreement to a purchaser of the whole or substantially the whole of the business of Reapit.
+(a) assign its rights under this Agreement to any person to which it transfers that part of its business to which this Agreement relates; or

-14.7 No Partnership or Agency: Nothing in this Agreement is intended to, or shall be deemed to, establish any partnership or joint venture between any of the Parties, constitute any Party the agent of another Party, or authorise any Party to make or enter into any commitments for or on behalf of any other Party.
+14.7 No Partnership or Agency: Nothing in this Agreement is intended to, or will be deemed to, establish any partnership or joint venture between any of the Parties, constitute any Party the agent of another Party, or authorise any Party to make or enter into any commitments for or on behalf of any other Party.

 14.8 Third Party Rights: A person who is not a Party to this Agreement may not enforce any of its terms under the Contracts (Rights of Third Parties) Act 1999.